AayushSharma54652/VigilEyeX/Readme.md

 - MTCNN face detection implementation by Zhang et al.
 - The Hockey Fight and Movies datasets for violence detection
 - TensorFlow and OpenCV communities for their excellent tools and documentation
+- Flask and SQLAlchemy for the web framework and database ORM
+- Bootstrap and Socket.IO for the frontend components

 ## Citation